marcorussi/lis3dsh_demo/README.md

-# LIS3DSH_demo
+# README

-An application demo for STM32F4Discovery board using libopencm3 library.
-This demo uses the 3-axis accelerometer LIS3DSH and the LEDs on the board.
+This is demo application for the 3-axis accelerometer LIS3DSH and the LEDs on the board using libopencm3.

-For compiling the project it is necessary to download the libopencm3 library https://github.com/libopencm3/libopencm3.
-This project folder must be located in the same folder where libopencm3 is located.
-For compiling the project run:

-    $ make

-and for flashing the STM32F4Discovery board run:

-    $ make flash

-The default toolchain is the same of libopencm3, an arm-none-eabi/arm-elf toolchain.
+It's intended for the ST STM32F4DISCOVERY eval board.
+Rotating the board on each side will turn ON the closest LED to the side parallel to ground.
+Position the board with LED on top turns ON all the LEDs while facing the board on the ground turns them OFF.

+## Board connections

+*none required*